Two people who have challenged their detention in mandatory hotel quarantine have been released pending court hearings.

-Ms Justice Miriam O’Regan agreed to direct an inquiry into the legality of Mr Jennings’ detention and adjourned the matter until Monday morning when it is expected to be withdrawn by the State.
+Ms Justice Miriam O’Regan agreed to direct an inquiry into the legality of Mr Jennings’ detention and adjourned the matter until Monday morning.

-Ms Aviezer’s case will also be withdrawn when it resumes on Monday.
+Ms Aviezer’s case will also be heard on Monday.
 Under the requirements of the Health (Amendment) Act 2021, she had been quarantining at the Holiday Inn Express Hotel near Dublin Airport since Wednesday after taking a flight from Israel.

 She is challenging the constitutionality of her quarantine under Article 40.4.2, which allows for a High Court hearing into the legal justification of any detention.

 She has been fully vaccinated against Covid-19 and has also had two negative PCR tests.
 She claims that she is being unlawfully detained.
 Ms Aviezer is moving to Ireland to work as a healthcare professional and to be with her fiancé.

 At the High Court on Saturday morning, Mr Justice Senan Allen directed that the case be heard in front of the High Court president Ms Justice Mary Irvine on Monday morning.

 The State was represented by Michael Cush SC and her counsel was Conor Power SC.
 Mr Cush said the State will argue that mandatory quarantine is fundamentally different from other forms of detention normally challenged under Article 40 of the Constitution.